j1sk1ss/CordellCompiler/docs/README.md

-# Cordell Compiler documentation
+# Summary
 The **Cordell Programming Language (CPL)** is a system-level programming language designed for learning and experimenting with modern compiler concepts.
-It combines low-level capabilities from `ASM` with practices inspired by modern languages like `Rust` and `C`.
+It combines low-level capabilities from `ASM` with practices inspired by modern languages like `Rust` and `C`. `CPL` is intended for:

-## Summary
-CPL is intended for:
 - **Systems programming** — operating systems, compilers, interpreters, and embedded software.
 - **Educational purposes** — a language to study compiler design, interpreters, and programming language concepts.